kimnivore/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used when the return function accesses the name parameter from the personalDice function.
+You can tell because the inner function requires a value from the outer function in order to complete the action within the inner function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Each execution of newRoll is randomly generated and independent of what occurred in previous rolls.
+What remains the same is the function execution but what is different is the outcome due to the Math.random function.

 c.
 What is the lexical scope of `newRoll`?

+Lexical scope is where newRoll belongs or was created.
+It is locally scoped to the return function.

 ### Task 3 - Stretch Goals